alexwlchan/scripts/macos/README.md

         "description": "get OCR'd text for a single image using Live Text" },
     {
+        "name": "obnote",
+        "description": "print the path to the note I currently have open in [Obsidian](https://obsidian.md/), if any."
+    },
+    {
         "usage": "set_accent_colour (red|orange|yellow|green|blue|purple|pink|graphite)",
         "description": "set the accent colour, as configured in the Appearance settings", },